PolinaPavlovich/CONCLUS/README.md

 from different tissues but also characterize heterogeneity within a tissue or capture in detail stages of a differentiation process.
 Most of the existing tools offer only one clustering solution when a slight change of input parameters can lead to significant changes.
 Programs with consensus approach lack of a proper marker selection.
-CONCLUS shows the dynamic how the solution change in dozens of clustering attempts which frees the user from multiple restarting the program and exhausting manual adjustment of settings.
+CONCLUS shows how the solution change in dozens of clustering attempts which frees the user from multiple restarting the program and exhausting manual adjustment of settings.
 CONCLUS allows looking at the data at different levels from major groups (families of clusters) to the most detailed grouping.
 The consensus solution allows avoiding picking technical artifacts of one concrete clustering or t-SNE.
 CONCLUS uses topological analysis for clustering and statistics for markers selection.